voxelmorph/voxelmorph/README.md

 export PYTHONPATH=$PYTHONPATH:/path/to/voxelmorph/ext/neuron/:/path/to/voxelmorph/ext/pynd-lib/:/path/to/voxelmorph/ext/pytools-lib/
 ```

+You will likely need to write some of the data loading code in
+'datagenerator.py' for your own datasets and data formats.
+There are several hard-coded elements related to data preprocessing and format.

-### Training:
+### Training
-These instructions are for the MICCAI2018 paper.
-If you'd like the CVPR version (no diffeomorphism or uncertainty measures and using CC) use train.py
+These instructions are for the MICCAI2018 variant using `train_miccai2018.py`.
+If you'd like to run the CVPR version (no diffeomorphism or uncertainty measures, and using CC as a loss function) use `train.py`

 1. Change the top parameters in `train_miccai2018.py` to the location of your image files.
-2. Run `train_miccai2018.py` with options described in the main function.
+2. Run `train_miccai2018.py` with options described in the main function at the bottom of the file.
 Example:
 ```
-train_miccai2018.py --gpu 0 --model_dir /my/path/to/models
+train_miccai2018.py --gpu 0 --model_dir /my/path/to/save/models
 ```

+We provide a T1 brain atlas used in our papers at `data/atlas_norm.npz`.

-### Testing (measuring Dice scores):
+### Testing (measuring Dice scores)
 1. Put test filenames in data/test_examples.txt, and anatomical labels in data/test_labels.mat.
-2. Run `test_miccai2018.py` [gpu-id] [model_dir] [iter-num]
+2. Run `python test_miccai2018.py [gpu-id] [model_dir] [iter-num]`

-## Notes

-- We provide a T1 atlas used in our papers at data/atlas_norm.npz.
+### Parameter choices

+#### CVPR version
+For the CC loss function, we found a reg parameter of 1 to work best.
+For the MSE loss function, we found 0.01 to work best.

+#### MICCAI version

+For our data, we found `image_sigma=0.01` and `prior_lambda=25` to work best.

+In the original MICCAI code, the parameters were applied after the scaling of the velocity field.
+With the newest code, this has been "fixed", with different default parameters reflecting the change.
+We recommend running the updated code.
+However, if you'd like to run the very original MICCAI2018 mode, please use `xy` indexing and `use_miccai_int` network option, with MICCAI2018 parameters.

+### Spatial Transforms and Integration

 - The spatial transform code, found at [`neuron.layers.SpatialTransform`](https://github.com/adalca/neuron/blob/master/neuron/layers.py), accepts N-dimensional affine and dense transforms, including linear and nearest neighbor interpolation options.
 Note that original development of VoxelMorph used `xy` indexing, whereas we are now emphasizing `ij` indexing.

 - For the MICCAI2018 version, we integrate the velocity field using [`neuron.layers.VecInt`]((https://github.com/adalca/neuron/blob/master/neuron/layers.py)).
 By default we integrate using scaling and squaring, which we found efficient.

-- You will likely need to write some of the data loading code in
-'datagenerator.py' for your own datasets and data formats.
-There are several hard-coded elements related to data preprocessing and format.

 ## Papers